oxheadalpha/nft-tutorial/README.md

 ### The CLI Tool

 You will need to install `tznft` CLI tool.
-After the installation, you can invoke various commands in the form `tznft <command> [options]`. `tznft` provides the following commands:
+After the installation, you can invoke various commands in the form of `tznft <command> [options]`. `tznft` provides the following commands:

+- NFT mint (contract origination) and token inspection command
+- NFT transfer command
 - Configuration commands to bootstrap Tezos network and configure address aliases
-- NFT mint (contract origination) and token inspection commands
-- NFT transfer command

 The commands will be explained in more details below.
 You can always run